Menu

 To be considered to serve in honor of Rebecca Anderson or Florence Nightingale, a short essay will be required.

-On April 19, 1995 the Murrah Bombing in Oklahoma City occurred.
+On April 19, 1995, the Murrah Bombing in Oklahoma City occurred.
 The only nurse killed that day also happened to be the only organ donor from the tragedy.
 Her selfless donation saved three lives.
-To honor her, ONA is dedicating April 20, 2020 as "Rebecca Anderson Nurse of the Day".
+To honor her, ONA is dedicating April 18, 2024, as "Rebecca Anderson Day".
 Remember, April is Organ and Tissue Donor Awareness Month.
 Tell this story to encourage more people to become donors.

-May 12, 1820 is Florence Nightingale's birthday.
-Our "Nightingale Nurse of the Day" this year on May 12, 2023 serves to remind us of the Nightingale Pledge.
+May 12, 1820, is Florence Nightingale's birthday.
+Our "Nightingale Nurse of the Day" this year will be held on May 13, 2024, and will serve to remind us of the Nightingale Pledge.

 405-840-3476